 - treatments for many cancers continue to improve, leading to longer and better survival

-- the same treatments (radio, chemotherapy, surgical) can harm your fertility
+- the same treatments (radiotherapy, chemotherapy, surgical) can harm your fertility

 - there is usually a limited time for you to decide if you would like to preserve your sperm, eggs or embryos before starting treatment that might affect your fertility.